 |Player Roll + Loot is greater than or equal to||# of Treasure Cards||# of Action Cards|

-Also, when a Monster dies, the Heroes go immediately to the City (keep damage counters on them), and if there is no Elite (green text box) on the board, replace that Monster with a new one from the deck.
+Remove the Monster card from the table and return the Heroes to the City (keep damage counters on them).
+If there is no Elite (green text box) on the board, replace that Monster with a new one from the deck.
 Remember to place a Treasure Card face-up under that Monster also, with its stats visible.

 Each Hero and Monster have attributes that affect combat and the rewards that Heroes receive after a Monster dies.